-AOC has a great lineup of monitors – they are consistency among the top 10 best-selling PC monitors globally!
+AOC is consistency among the top 10 best-selling PC monitors globally!
 But, they do come with a few challenges.
 One such challenge reported by many users working from home is encountering the ‘no signal’ message.

 AOC Monitor No Signal

-To fix the AOC monitor no signal problem, turn off and unplug the monitor and your computer.
-After 30 seconds, power on the monitor first, followed by your computer.
-If the issue persists, ensure the correct input and display resolution settings are selected and all cables are secure and undamaged.
+To fix the AOC monitor no signal error, turn off and unplug the monitor and your computer.
+Wait up to 30 seconds.
+Then turn on the monitor first, followed by your computer.
+Finally, ensure the correct input and resolution settings are selected and all cables are secure and undamaged.

-Once you have identified the cable you are currently using, locate the Source or Input button.
+Once you feel confident that you know the exact cable you are currently using, identify the Source or Input button.

 The Source/ Input button will be located on the right-hand side of your monitor.
 It will either be on the backside of the display or towards the bottom.